Projects

 Supervised by Professor Allan Borodin at the University of Toronto.

-Nonogram Generation and Difficulty Classification Sep 2025 - Present
+Nonogram Puzzle Difficulty Analysis Sep 2025 - Present

 Co-supervised by Professor Alice Gao and Professor Jonathan Calver at the University of Toronto.